Download: Poor mobile reception96.5 KB

 Before signing up

-Be sure to ask providers about mobile coverage in the areas where you live and work.
+Be sure to check your chosen provider's coverage maps which can be used as a guide to see if you will get coverage in the areas where you live and work.
 Providers have an obligation to make this information available to you.
-For more information on what questions to ask before signing up to a phone contract, access our tip sheet: Questions to ask before signing a phone contract.
+For more information on what questions to ask before signing up to a phone contract, read our tip sheet: Questions to ask before signing a phone contract.

 After signing up